Contact Us

 - Use the available variables to tailor each response to the customer's specific information.
 Call the customer by their first, middle, or last name occasionally to ensure the customer feels the personalized attention.
 Example: "I'd be happy to help you, Daniel!
 Let's solve this together."

-- The "+" button at the bottom of the "Conversations" component's configuration panel allows you to add new intents to your conversational flow.
-Each intent defines a specific purpose or request the client can make and is configured with keywords, variables, and prompts to instruct the artificial intelligence (AI) on how to process and respond to that intent.
+2. The "+" button allows you to add new intents to the conversational flow.
+Each intent defines a specific purpose or request the client can make, and is configured with keywords, variables, and prompts to instruct the artificial intelligence (AI) on how to process and respond to that intent.

 Clicking the "+" button will open a new configuration window where you can define the details of the intent.